Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 These attitudes are easy to see in others but almost impossible to see in ourselves.

 I know that I need to love my neighbor.
 But who is my neighbor?
 How far does this go?
-I want to create a grouping lets me exclude certain groups of people.
+I want to create a grouping that lets me exclude certain groups of people.
 And I already have strong opinions justifying why those people do not qualify.

 Any small differences can be used as a reason to not love others.
 While it is hard to love others that are like us, it is almost impossible to love those that are not like us.
 In fact, it is impossible unless God is changing our hearts.

-The same issue applies to every type of difference: Race, Religion, Poverty, Wealth, Hard working/Lazy, Underweight/Overweight, Aggressive/Shy, Sports Teams, Greeley/Ft Collins, Education, Status, Addiction, and Politics.
+The same issue applies to every type of difference: Race, Religion, Poverty, Wealth, Hard-working/Lazy, Underweight/Overweight, Aggressive/Shy, Sports Teams, Greeley/Ft Collins, Education, Status, Addiction, and Politics.
 Any excuse is good enough if we don't want to love in the first place.

 When we feel ourselves reacting in this way the only reasonable response is repentance.
 We must confront our prejudice rather than justify it.
 It is a sin that is blocking the purpose of God in